-Accelerating towards Consumer Intuition
+Accelerating towards Consumer Centricity

-The pandemic taught us that in extraordinary circumstances, we are capable of moving faster and further than we imagine.
+The pandemic taught us that, in extraordinary circumstances, we are capable of moving faster and further than we imagine.
 We witnessed countless examples across the world of brands and organizations adapting at an astonishing speed.
 They all had one thing in common: an outside-in perspective.

 “eÿeka as a creative crowdsourcing methodology opened our eyes to the potential of crowdsourcing.
 Those creative consumers bring fresh thinking to our innovation pipeline; they even crack some of the briefs that we weren’t able to.”